keithalewis/math/um1.md

 > _If there are no arbitrage opportunities in the capital markets, then there exists a (not generally unique) valuation operator, $L$_.

 He used the Hahn-Banach theorem to show the existence of $L$ and observed it is not unique if the market is not complete.
-This set off a cottage industry of mathematical nitpickers pointing out he had not established the existence of an interior point required for its application.
-This culminated in Delbaen and Schachermeyer's No Free Lunch with Vanishing Arbitrage theorem to get around the fact that the unit ball in the $L^\infty$ weak-$*$ topology does not have an interior point, something no trader has ever found useful for doing their job.
+This set off a cottage industry of mathematical finance nitpickers pointing out he had not established the existence of an interior point required for its application.
+This culminated in Delbaen and Schachermeyer's No Free Lunch with Vanishing Arbitrage theorem to get around the fact that the unit ball in the $L^\infty$ weak-$*$ topology does not have an interior point.
+Something no financial business has ever found useful.

 <!--
 Eventually this was called the _Fundamental Theorem of Asset Pricing_.
 -->
-In physics, when a theory does not agree with observation it time to come up with a new theory.
+When a theory in physics does not agree with observation it is time to come up with a new theory.
+The tenor of the time at the end of the 19th century was that Newton's program had been carried out and it was simply a matter of adding decimal places to physical constants.

+The Achille's heel of classical theory at the time was its prediction of black body radiation.
+Experiment did not agree with observation.

 > _Für die Richtung des dabeieinzuschlagenden Gedankenganges giebt der Hinblick auf dieUnhaltbarkeit der früher gemachten Voraussetzung einen